The BEST Lemon Pound Cake (Easy + Homemade)

 WANT TO SAVE THIS RECIPE?

-If you enjoy lemon treats, you'll also love Lemon Sheet Cake, topping everything with Lemon Whipped Cream, or having these Lemon Sugar Baked Donuts for breakfast!
+If you enjoy lemon treats, you'll also love Lemon Sheet Cake, topping everything with Lemon Whipped Cream, or having these Lemon Sugar Baked Donuts for breakfast.
+And if you love Lemon Pound Cake, I bet you'll also love Orange Pound Cake!

 The time has arrived for all things lemon!
 I don't know what it is about springtime and the approach of Easter, but this time of year always gives me a hankering for lemon recipes of any kind...and particularly desserts.
 And year after year, that means I make this delectable, homemade Lemon Pound Cake!